 Each of the cities below showcase Chile's varied geography from the serene Atacama Desert in the north, through the lush central zone to the lakes and fjords of the far south, with a side trip to an isolated island in the Pacific.
 It may appear that Chile is a long thin slip of land that can be skipped but these cities prove otherwise.

-The capital of Chile Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, shopping from tiny boutique and craft fair to giant shopping mall.
+The capital of Chile, Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, and shopping from tiny boutique and craft fairs to giant shopping malls.

 There are cultural attractions such as art galleries, museums, theaters, opera and ballet, lively nightlife, plus parks, tree-lined streets, and distinct neighborhoods.

 Chile's premiere resort on the Chilean "Riviera" attracts Chileans and international visitors to the beaches, the casino, the elegant hotels and restaurants, the museums, and spritely nightlife.

 Explore Rapa Nui, the mystery of the Moais, the BirdMan petroglyphs, and Easter Island, past and present.

-Also known as Easter Island, this ancient indigenous island is located several hundred miles off the coast of Chile and is on many bucket lists because of the Moai, large sculptures of heads, that dot the landscape.
+This ancient indigenous island is located several hundred miles off the coast of Chile and is on many bucket lists because of the Moai, large sculptures of heads that dot the landscape.
 These gigantic figures continue to be a mystery from the Polynesian population that once inhabited this island.